 Clay Nielsen’s mastery in the high-fashion hair industry began more than 10 years ago when he took a tour of the famous Aveda Institute in Minneapolis.
 He is a favorite of both editorial and commercial clients alike – often surprising them with simple solutions for complicated hair.
 He admits that “no one wants to wait for the hairstylist,” and with him no one ever does.

-Featured regularly in editorials for magazines including Italian Vogue, Interview, and Harper’s Bazaar as well as top commercial clients such as Saks Fifth Avenue, La Mer, Stuart Weitzman, and Lexus, Clay’s collaborative approach has earned him a reputation as an expert in both the art and commerce worlds of the hair industry.
+Featured regularly in editorials for magazines including Italian Vogue, Interview, and Harper’s Bazaar as well as working with top commercial clients such as Saks Fifth Avenue, La Mer, Stuart Weitzman, and Lexus, Clay’s collaborative approach has earned him a reputation as an expert in both the art and commerce worlds of the hair industry.

 What is your favorite thing about your job?

 It’s so different from day to day.
 Some days I will be in a dark studio doing hair for an advertising campaign, and on others I will be traveling and working at an incredible location.
 I also am Creative Partner at a salon called Spoke and Weal.
 I really enjoy helping people.
 For me, it is more about providing a service not just fashion.

 Why did you choose to work in the hair industry?